Search: 486 results

 Verse ConceptsMulti ColouredDistinguishingFinding ThingsColor

-There Judah met the daughter of a Canaanite man named Shua.
-He married her, had sexual relations with her,
+There Judah saw the daughter of a Canaanite man named Shua.
+Judah acquired her as a wife and had marital relations with her.

 Verse ConceptsMarriage, Restrictions ConcerningMarital SexMarital Sex Between